NPande25/Nuggets/DESIGN.md

 ### Functional decomposition into modules

-> List and briefly describe any modules that comprise your client, other than the main module.

 Modules:

 * message module (included): facilitates sending client input from stdin to the server

-There are no othe modules other than the main module, facilitating functionality for player operations and differentiating between player & spectator functionality
+There are no other modules other than the main module, facilitating functionality for player operations and differentiating between player & spectator functionality

 ### Pseudo code for logic/algorithmic flow

-> For each function write pseudocode indented by a tab, which in Markdown will cause it to be rendered in literal form (like a code block).
-> Much easier than writing as a bulleted list!
-> See the Server section for an example.

 The client will run as follows:

 	execute from a command line per the requirement spec parse the command line, validate parameters
 	call initialize_client() to initialize required modules
 		initialize the 'message' module
-	verifies screen as per requirements call connect_client()
+		verifies screen as per requirements
+	call connect_client()
-		call message_loop() to handle incoming messages from server call message_send() to connect to server at port received call game_loop(), await key strokes from player call message_send() to send clean keystrokes to server call display() to print grid and client info to terminal terminate modules and clean up
+		call message_send() to connect to server at port received call message_loop() to handle incoming messages from server call handleInput(), await key strokes from player call message_send() to send clean keystrokes to server call handleMessage() to print grid and client info to terminal terminate modules and clean up

 #### initialize_client()

-* initializes the `message` module
+	initializes the `message` module
-* verify screen is sufficient for display as per requirments
+	verify screen is sufficient for display as per requirments

 #### conncet_client()

-* message_loop() handles incoming messages from the server, initially awaiting server port to connect
-* sends message to server to verify connection, connecting at the specified port, and sends player name and type (player or spectator)
+	sends message to server to verify connection, connecting at the specified port, and sending player name and type (player or spectator)

+#### message_loop()

+	while termination from server or user not recieved takes handleInput() as a parameter to parse and send inputs to server calls handleMessage() to print server messages to terminal such as game critical info and the grid

-#### game_loop()
+#### handleInput()

-* reads from stdin one character at a time until termination from server or client
-* calls display() to print grid from server into terminal
+	reads from stdin one line up to the maximum message length specified in requirements calls message_send() to send keystroke to server

 ### Major data structures